Chance Perdomo: Career

 Perdomo made his television debut with a recurring role as Henry Goodall in the third series of the CBBC adaptation of Hetty Feather, which aired in 2017.
 This was followed by a lead role as Jerome in the 2018 BBC Three drama film Killed by My Debt.
 For his performance, Perdomo was nominated for the British Academy Television Award for Best Actor.

 In February 2018, it was announced that Perdomo was cast in the series regular role of Ambrose Spellman on the Netflix series Chilling Adventures of Sabrina.
 Reports revealed that Perdomo previously auditioned for the role of Jughead Jones on Riverdale, but the role was given to Cole Sprouse.
 Perdomo, however, impressed series creator Roberto Aguirre-Sacasa with his audition so much that the latter wrote the role of Sabrinas Ambrose with the actor in mind.

 In 2019, Perdomo was named a Screen International Star of Tomorrow and a BAFTA Breakthrough Brit.

 Perdomo made his feature film debut as Landon Gibson in After We Fell (2021), the third installment of the After film series.
 He would reprise his role as Landon in the subsequent two films in the series, After Ever Happy (2022) and After Everything (2023).
 He voiced Snork in the third season of Finnish television series Moominvalley.
 His final feature film appearance was in Bad Man.

 For his final television role, Perdomo starred as Andre Anderson in Gen V, a 2023 spinoff of the superhero series The Boys.
 After his death, production of the second season was delayed.

 Death

 Perdomo died in a motorcycle crash at the age of 27.
-It is believed the accident occurred late on 29 March or early 30 March 2024 while Perdomo was travelling through Upstate New York enroute to Toronto to begin filming for the second season of Gen V. Out of respect for Perdomo, his character of Andre Anderson was not recast and the second season was rewritten.
+It is believed the accident occurred late on 29 March or early 30 March 2024 while Perdomo was travelling through upstate New York en route to Toronto to begin filming for the second season of Gen V. Out of respect for Perdomo, his character of Andre Anderson was not recast and the second season was rewritten.